 A little about me…

-I’m one of five kids ( smack bang in the middle!) so as much as I crave slow, simple moments, I actually thrive on noise and chaos.
-That’s probably why I feel so at home in the middle of mess and movement.
+I’m one of five kids (smack bang in the middle!) so even though I love peace and quiet, I’ve always thrived in a bit of noise and chaos.
+I think that’s why I feel so at home in the mess and movement of family life.

 Real, imperfect, and deeply felt.